Forza-tng/misc/Btrfs/Allocator Hints/README.md

 ## About the Patches
 The allocator hints patches were initially proposed in a series of early submissions to the Linux Btrfs mailing list in 2022 by Goffredo Baroncelli.
 Since then, the patches have been maintained and updated by Kakra to ensure compatibility with newer kernels and to add fixes and enhancements.

+For an in-depth explanation of the patches, how they work, and real-world examples, visit the wiki page: [Btrfs/Allocator Hints](https://wiki.tnonline.net/w/Btrfs/Allocator_Hints)

 ### Available Versions
 The patches in this repository are named according to the kernel version they are designed for.
-For example:

 - **btrfs_allocator_hints-6.1.patch**: For kernel version 6.1
 - **btrfs_allocator_hints-6.6.patch**: For kernel version 6.6 (initial version)